3 Easy Tips to Check Hard Drive for Bad Sectors - Full Guide💡

 Tip 2.
 Use CHKDSK Utility

-The Command Prompt can not only perform basic disk management tasks but also scan, locate, and repair bad sectors on the hard drive.
-However, compared to Method 1, this method may be a bit more difficult.
-Please be sure to read the steps below carefully:
+The Command Prompt can perform basic disk management tasks, scan, locate, and repair bad sectors on the hard drive, but it may be a bit more difficult than Method 1.

 Step 1.
-Search "Command Prompt" in the Windows 10/11 search box and choose "run as administrator."
+To run the Command Prompt as an administrator in Windows 10/11, you can search for "Command Prompt" in the search box and choose the option "run as administrator."

 Here, you need to replace the C drive with the correct disk letter.